Dhamo0085/Twittter-scrapper-using-snscrape-and-streamlit/README.md

 Step3:
 The database connection is established using pymongo
 A new collection will be created and data is uploaded into that collection  if the user wish to upload

-Step4:
-A separate sidebar is created to display all the collections that are uploaded to the database, On clicking any collection, we can see the documents in that collection